Candlelight dinner via Shutterstock

 Go for a nightime city walk

 If you are a “city animal”, why not take a walk around town and see what has switched off in your city?
-Last year many landmarks such as the Sydney Opera House, the Tour Eiffel and Big Ben switched off their lights in honor of Earth Hour.
+In past years, many landmarks such as the Sydney Opera House, the Tour Eiffel and Big Ben switched off their lights in honor of Earth Hour.
 This year is sure to find more participants, so be sure to check out what else is happening.

 Silhouette of biker at sunset via Shutterstock